Taenia hydatigena: Diagnosis

+Diagnosis of a T. hydatigena larval infection is based on finding one or several cysticerci in or on the liver or on the mesenteries during postmortem examination.
+Serpentine markings in the liver tissue may also be indicative of larval migration.
+T. hydatigena cysticercus identification may be confirmed by the size of the cyst and due to the presence of only one scolex in the bladderworm.

 Prevention

-Cysticercosis is rare in the U.S. and most parts of Europe.
-It is primarily found in immigrant species, or species that have arrived from another country.
-The main objectives are as follows: to reduce the chances of becoming infected, and, if infected, to reduce the chances of the infection being transmitted.
-Educating the general public will help change how the disease is perceived.
-This could help people better understand risks and allow people to not live in fear of the disease.
-The high prevalence of some zoonotic helminths could indicate that humans in specific regions such as; the mediterranean area, south of the Sahara in the semi-arid areas of East Africa, South Africa, South America, East Europe and parts of China.
-These areas are at serious risk of transmission and, if all the preventive measures are not taken, the human infection may spread quickly.
-Preventive programs, such as elimination of the stray dogs from cities and rural regions, could be necessary in this instance.
-However, control of wild canids can be difficult, but there are other regulatory measures that can be applied to communities, such as health education and implementing strict regulations of livestock slaughtering in slaughter houses and farms, could reduce the risk of parasite transmission.
+The main objectives are as follows: to reduce the chances of an animal becoming infected, and, if infected, to reduce the chances of the infection being transmitted.
+Preventive programs, such as deworming of the stray dogs from cities and rural regions, could be necessary in this instance, control of wild canids and feral cats, health education and implementing strict regulations of livestock slaughtering and residues disposing in slaughter houses and farms, could reduce the risk of parasite transmission.
 In addition, it is important for public health authorities, pet owners, physicians and veterinarians in these regions to pay close attention to patients and to remain informed of any possible outbreaks and transmission.
 In a study conducted at Washington State University, the effects of heat treatment were analyzed on the young forms of Taenia hydatigena.
 They observed that when the eggs were treated at temperatures of 60 degrees C they did not establish in the hosts.
 This could be influential in future prevention methods.